beemarsh/cpp_dsa/Bit Manipulation/README.md

 ## Implicit Conversions

 When an expression is used in the context where a value of a different type is expected, conversion may occur:

+- In the assignment operator, the value of the right-hand operand is converted to the unqualified type of the left-hand operand.